Kitware/dive/docs/Pipeline-Documentation.md

 #### Use annotation frames only

-By default, training runs include all frames from the chosen input datasets, and frames without annotations are considered negatives examples.
+By default, training runs include all frames from the chosen input datasets, and frames without annotations are considered negative examples.
 If you choose to use annotated frames only, frames or images with zero annotations will be discarded.
 This option is useful for trying to train on datasets that are only partially annotated.

 ### Configurations